letsiki/SQL_project_data_analysis/README.md

 ### 5. Most Optimal Skills to Learn

-Combining insights from demand and salary data, this query aimed to pinpoint skills that are both in high demand and have high salaries, offering a strategic focus for skill development.
+By integrating insights from demand and salary data, this query aimed to identify skills that are both highly sought after and command high salaries, providing a strategic direction for skill development.

 ```sql
 SELECT